 She completed an MA in Contemporary Art Practice, Critical Practice at the Royal College of Art in 2021 and a BA in Painting at Camberwell College of Art in 2008.
-Other studies include The Royal Drawing School Drawing Intensive Scholarship Programme (2019), the Turps Correspondence Course (2016–19), and trained in Interactive Multimedia at The ARTEC (1993).
+Other studies include The Royal Drawing School Drawing Intensive Scholarship Programme (2019), the Turps Correspondence Course (2016–19), and Interactive Multimedia at The ARTEC (1993).
 She participated in Year of Making, SPACE Clarence Mews residency for performance makers, led by choreographer Caroline Salem in 2022, DOOResidency, Amsterdam in 2021, and PeerSocial at Raven Row (2020) and Cubitt Gallery (2018–19).
 Her work is held in the Women’s Art Library and private collections in the UK and internationally.

 With works that explore her personal biography – in particular, the effects of war on generations, and the residues of empire and new colonisations.
 Moreton-Griffiths digs at the margins of history, current affairs, and popular culture.
 Her investigations examining invisible structures designed to keep us in place and ways we can break free.
 Always offering multiple perspectives that reveal the deeply entangled nature of contemporary life with wry humour.